Skip to content

 ) -> Self

-Block until dataset ingestion has completed.
-This method polls Nominal for ingest status after uploading a dataset on an interval.
+Block until dataset file ingestion has completed.
+This method polls Nominal for ingest status after uploading a file to a dataset on an interval.

 NominalIngestFailed: if the ingest failed